AdaCore/learn/content/courses/Ada_For_The_C_Embedded_Developer/chapters/03_Concurrency.rst

 mutexes goes.
 However, in some situations, it’s critical to be able to rely directly on the services provided by the platform.
 In this case, it’s always possible to make direct system calls bound to Ada.
-Several targets of the GNAT compiler provide these API by default, for example win32ada for Windows and Florist for POSIX systems.
+Several targets of the GNAT compiler provide this API by default, for example win32ada for Windows and Florist for POSIX systems.

 Tasks